Kariuki79/alx-higher_level_programming/0x00-python-hello_world/README.md

 2. Hello, print
 A Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line

+3. Print integer
+A source code to print the integer stored in the variable 'number' followed by 'Battery street', followed by a new line.